rakeshbs/solidity_compiler_helper/README.md

 This is a helper to compile and deploy smart contracts through geth.

-Start geth with following flags (along with the others you may need).
-You can change the rpcport to any port number.
-Just remember to change that in the script.

-`geth --rpc --rpcport 8100 --rpccorsdomain "*"`
+Install solc compiler.

-Then move `solc_helper` to somewhere in your path.
+Move `solc_helper` to somewhere in your path.
 To compile your code run

 `solc_helper contract.sol`